PankajNk/LAB_ImageProcessing/README.md

 ### 4. Develop a program to convert the color image to gray scale and binary image.

       We have done converting to gray ,take the same image and apply the thershold function with parameter src,thershold max and min and cv2.THRESH_BINARY: If pixel intensity is greater than the set threshold, value set to 255, else set to 0 (black).
 ![alt text for screen readers](./resultsImg/ip5.PNG "Text to show on mouseover")<br>

 ### 5. Develop a program to convert the given color image to different color spaces.
       Color spaces are different types of color modes, used in image processing and signals and system for various purposes.
-Some of the common color spaces are: RGB. we converting to GRAY,HSV,HLS,YUV.
+Some of the common color spaces are:
+      RGB.we converting to GRAY,HSV,HLS,YUV.
       Using the cvtColor () function
       gray=cv2.cvtColor(img,cv2.COLOR_BGR2GRAY)
   ![alt text for screen readers](./resultsImg/ip6.PNG "Text to show on mouseover")<br>
     ![alt text for screen readers](./resultsImg/ip61.PNG "Text to show on mouseover")<br>

 ### 6. Develop a program to create an image from 2D array (generate an array of random size).
-     Using numpy to create the array of zeros , list operation to specific the region ,fromarray(array) #convert the image array to Image
+     Using numpy to create the array of zeros , list operation to specific the row or column region, fromarray(array) #convert the image array to Image
    ![alt text for screen readers](./resultsImg/last.PNG "Text to show on mouseover")<br>